Frequently Asked Questions

 Laundry facilities are sometimes offered by the hotels.
 You can also use a local laundromat if need be.

-Americans do not need a visa for travel in Spain.
+Americans do not need a visa to travel to Spain.
 Non-American participants should check with their government to find out if they need a visa.

 Spain is in the Eurozone and the unit of the currency is the Euro (EUR).
 As currency exchange rates fluctuate, we ask that you refer to the following website for daily exchange rates: www.xe.com.
 ATMs are also widely available that distribute the local currency, and this is what we recommend as your primary source of cash while traveling.
 Please make sure you bring at least $200 USD in cash as emergency money just in case you have trouble with the ATMs or lose your bank card.
 Major credit cards are accepted in most shops but they may charge a 2-4% transaction fee.
 Visa and MasterCard are useful for cash advances in an emergency situation.
 Please note that, if you are carrying U.S. Dollars, they should be in good condition (i.e., not torn, wrinkled, or marked on in any way) and printed recently.